-The Overview and Scrutiny Select Committee also considered the Treasury Management Annual Report 2018/19 at its meeting on 4 July 2019.
+The Committee considered the Treasury Management Annual Report 2018/19.
 The Annual Report summarised the Council's treasury management activity and performance for 2018/19.
 During the year the Council had operated within its Treasury Management Strategy and treasury and prudential indicators which were noted by the Committee and a prudent approach had been taken in relation to all investment activity, with priority being given to security and liquidity over yield.